Dilan-GitHub/AutomotiveSales/README.md

 ## About

 This project is a comprehensive analysis designed to explore and improve sales performance for an automotive dealership.
 It combines the power of SQL and Python to gain actionable insights into sales trends, consultant performance, and overall profitability.
-By leveraging historical data from R&D Auto Sales LLC, we identify key metrics that influence sales success.
+By leveraging historical data, we identify key metrics that influence sales success.

 ## Purposes Of The Project